sveiae/website/_pages/mission.md

 ## Many SMBs will wither away because of cyber attacks
 * Small and mid-sized businesses are highly vulnerable to cyber attacks.
 * [60% of small businesses fold within 6 months of a cyber attack](https://www.inc.com/joe-galvin/60-percent-of-small-businesses-fold-within-6-months-of-a-cyber-attack-heres-how-to-protect-yourself.html)
-* As of today, the only practical way to avoid the risks is for SMBs to partner with big businesses like Amazon, Uber Eats, Google, and the like - who take 30% of income and can 'cancel' SMBs at any time, for any reason.
+* As of today, the only practical way to avoid the risks is for SMBs to partner with big businesses like Amazon, Uber Eats, Google, and the like - who take 30% of margins and can 'cancel' SMBs at any time, for any reason.

 The end game is that many SMBs will shut down, while others will be forced to depend on the "cyber protection" through partnerships with big business - and in return big business will take a big cut of their profit margins.
 To stop this from happening, SMBs must be empowered to solve fundamental security flaws themselves.
 # Solving cyber security flaws is hard